Deewiant/Mycology/readme.txt

 	2008-09-13    - Bugfix: test for k with negative argument was expecting incorrect k behaviour.
+	              - Bugfix: "GOOD: SGML spaces" was never output, who knows for how long that's been disabled.
 	2008-09-12    - Reduce stacking in HRTI test.
 	              - Corrected typo in a TOYS error message.
 	2008-09-10    - Made the check for wraparound with non-cardinal delta a bit